Who Can Snorkel?

 Who Can't or Shouldn't Snorkel?

 Non-swimmers should stay within their comfort zone, standing depth.
-The majority of the coral reef at our spots you will need to swim to get to, however there are small sections of the reef that are in standing depth.
+The majority of the coral reef at our spots you will need to swim to get too, however there are small sections of the reef that are in standing depth.
 People with heart, respitory, or any other serious medical conditions also should not snorkel.

 Where Does The Tour Depart From?

-All of our tours meet at the *STAR* near the cruise terminal at the Royal Naval Dockyard, pictured below.
+All of our excursions meet at the *STAR* near the cruise terminal at the Royal Naval Dockyard, pictured below.
 Precise meeting instructions will be included in the email confirmation if you make a booking.

 What Happens In Case of Bad Weather?

 In case of severe weather (heavy rain or thunder) the captain will make a decision at most one hour prior to the cruise to go out or not, if we cancel due to weather guests will have to option to come out on an alternative date if possible or have a full refund.

 Water, orange & pineapple juice, freshly baked cookies and Bermuda Rum Swizzle is complimentary onboard (Swizzle only complimentary for Shore Excursions, not included in private charters).
 We also provide you with a snorkel, mask, fins and full instruction (all gear is cleaned and sterilized before every trip).
 Other amenities included are swim-noodles, stand up paddle boards, and kayaks.
 All you need to bring is a towel and bathing suit!